Keeping up with backdated salary is an essential part of running any payroll process.

 Can a pay rise be backdated?

 The answer is yes.
 This is something that happens quite commonly.
-For example, an employee gets a pay raise effective from March, but this takes time to get processed, so it doesn’t show up until April’s payroll, which means they should get a backdated salary increase.
+For example, an employee gets a pay raise effective from March, but this takes time to get processed, so it doesn’t show up until April’s payroll, which means they should get a backdated salary increase or backdated pay rise.

 Other reasons a salary could get backdated

-A new salary being agreed after the payroll cut off
+A new salary being agreed upon after the payroll cut-off

 Pay missed due to a payroll error

-If an employee feels they were wrongfully terminated from their position, they may also request back pay.
+If an employee feels they were wrongfully terminated from their position, they may also request a backdated pay rise after leaving their job.

 How does backdated pay work?